-- The .net registry operator should meet or exceed the specifications of the current .net registry contained in the following sections of the current .net registry agreement: - appendix C.4, "Nameserver functional specifications";
+- The .net registry operator should meet or exceed the specifications of the current .net registry contained in the following sections of the current .net registry agreement: - appendix C.4, "Nameserver functional specifications"; - appendix C.5, "Patch, update and upgrade policy"; - appendix D, "Performance specifications"; - appendix E, "Service-Level Agreement";

-- appendix C.5, "Patch, update and upgrade policy"; - appendix D, "Performance specifications"; - appendix E, "Service-Level Agreement"; - appendix O, "Whois Specification Public Whois"; - appendix P, "Whois Data Specification Independent Whois Provider"; - appendix Q, "Whois Data Specification ICANN"; - appendix R, "Data Escrow Specification". - In addition annex 3 contains a reference to documents submitted to the subcommittee including "Evaluation and responsibility criteria for the .net TLD." - The entity chosen to operate the .net registry must: - be able to demonstrate that they possess the capability to maintain.net registry functions in an efficient and reliable manner, - show its commitment to a high quality of service for all .net users worldwide, - make registration, assistance and other registry services available to ICANN accredited registrars in different time zones and different languages. - If applicable, applicants should document their plan for migrating .net from the current registry operator with specific attention paid to maintaining existing functional capabilities, performance specifications and protocol interfaces (i.e. registry registrar protocol RRP to extensible registry protocol EPP migration) - Minimum financial stability should be required to ensure the operator has the means to meet its ambitions and the likelihood of continuity.
+- appendix C, "Whois Specification Public Whois"; appendix P\, "Whois Data Specification Independent Whois Provider"; appendix Q\, "Whois Data Specification ICANN";

+- appendix R, "Data Escrow Specification". - \ reference the .org agreement if a thick registry model is proposed. - In addition annex 3 contains a reference to documents submitted to the subcommittee including submissions from Neulevel and Verisign Inc. Due account has been taken of the relevant parts of these while maintaining the characteristic broad approach of this report.
+Should implementation of these board criteria be required beyond the specifications of the current .net agreement the GNSO leaves that to the expertise of the ICANN SESAC (Security and Stability Advisory Committee) and ICANN staff. - The entity chosen to operate the .net registry must: - be able to demonstrate that they possess the capability to maintain.net registry functions in an efficient and reliable manner, - demonstrate disaster recovery capability. - show its commitment to a high quality of service for all .net users worldwide. - make registration, assistance and other registry services available to ICANN accredited registrars in different time zones and different languages. - If applicable, applicants should document their plan for migrating .net from the current registry operator with specific attention paid to maintaining existing functional capabilities, performance specifications and protocol interfaces (i.e. registry registrar protocol RRP to extensible registry protocol EPP migration) - Minimum financial stability should be required to ensure the operator has the means to meet its ambitions and the likelihood of continuity.